Please support us as we build on the success of the Rebellion

 Court statement from an XR Greenwich rebel

-This mitigating statement was read out in court recently by an XR Greenwich member who was arrested after the April rebellion.
+This mitigating statement was read out in court recently by an XR Greenwich member who was arrested after the Rebellion in April 2019.

-I joined the peaceful protests at Oxford Circus in April this year for a number of reasons.
+I joined the peaceful protests at Oxford Circus in April 2919 for a number of reasons.
 Allow me to briefly outline three of them.